What is a Plant Maintenance System?

 Where to Implement OEE?

-Collecting CMMS program data for the purposes of overall equipment effectiveness analysis should begin with equipment bottlenecks on the production line.
+Collecting CMMS program data for the purposes of overall equipment effectiveness analysis begins with equipment bottlenecks on the production line.
 This metric is sometimes referred to as the constraint.
-The line or process is limited by this bottleneck so there is no point is monitoring all the equipment on a line.
+The line or process is limited by this bottleneck so there is no point is monitoring all the equipment on a production line.
 If the bottleneck is resolved then find the next bottleneck and monitor it.
 In similar fashion, continue this process until all relevant bottlenecks are resolved.

-How to Collect OEE Data (Downtime)
+How to Collect OEE Data (Down Time)

 How Do We Rate with OEE?